 Doctor indicted in long-running medical lab bribery scheme

 NEWARK, N.J.
-(AP) — Another doctor has been charged in a long-running bribes-for-test referrals scheme involving a now-defunct New Jersey firm.
+(AP) — Another doctor has pleaded guilty in a long-running bribes-for-test referrals scheme involving a now-defunct New Jersey firm.

-Prosecutors say that from February 2009 through April 2013, Conte received about $130,000 in bribes from employees and associates of Parsippany-based Biodiagnostic Laboratory Services.
-They say Conte periodically solicited and received monthly bribe payments in the form of sham rental, service agreement, and consultant payments.
+Prosecutors say Conte received about $130,000 in bribes from employees and associates of Parsippany-based Biodiagnostic Laboratory Services between February 2009 and April 2013.
+They say Conte received bribe payments in the form of sham rental, service agreement and consultant payments.